Commentary on Parashat Nitzavim-Vayeilech, Deuteronomy 29:9 - 31:30

 It was the moment for which Moses had prepared nearly all his life.
 Reared in Egyptian luxury, mothered by a princess, Moses might have lived out his 120 years in careless splendor, unconcerned with the fate of hordes of Israelite slaves who labored outside his palace.
 Yet, from the moment that Moses –still a young man — slays the Egyptian taskmaster, he chooses to cast his lot with the slaves.

-For their sake and their God’s — Moses spends forty years traversing the wilderness, leading a complaining and defiant people, interceding with an inscrutable and demanding Sovereign, and somehow transforming the despised and oppressed into witnesses of miracles and keepers of revelation.
+For their sake and their God’s — Moses spends 40 years traversing the wilderness, leading a complaining and defiant people, interceding with an inscrutable and demanding Sovereign, and somehow transforming the despised and oppressed into witnesses of miracles and keepers of revelation.
 The work is almost finished.
 God and Moses have brought the people to the edge of the Promised Land, a place Moses will not reach.
 He will gaze upon it from the heights of Mount Nebo, but he will die before he enters it.

 The Tragedy of It All

 Except, of course, that he has not made such a choice.
-As the verse continues, Moses adds what might seem to be a secondary explanation, an afterthought–yet it contains some crucial information: “Moreover, God has said to me, ‘You shall not go across yonder Jordan'” (31:2).
+As the verse continues, Moses adds what might seem to be a secondary explanation, an afterthought–yet it contains some crucial information: “Moreover, God has said to me, ‘You shall not go across yonder Jordan'” (Deut.
+31:2).